atreyasha/clingo-solvers/README.md

 This repository contains NxN-Sudoku, Yosenabe, Minotaur and Elevator game solvers implemented in clingo (https://github.com/potassco/clingo).

+Based on local experiments, all solvers except the Minotaur solver in `mino.lp` and/or `mino_alt.lp` succeeded in Yeti benchmark tests.
+Pull requests for an improved Minotaur solver are very welcome.

 ## Guide for implementation

 1. Install clingo onto your system (https://github.com/potassco/clingo/blob/master/INSTALL.md).